nguyendangdung/SomeCardGames/README.md

 Release versions are not availible currently, but if you desperatly want to see where I am at in developing this, you can compile it yourself and see.

-This application uses Octokit (http://octokit.github.io/) to auto report program errors.\r\n Octokit is provided under the MIT License (https://en.wikipedia.org/wiki/MIT_License).
+This application uses Octokit (http://octokit.github.io/) to auto report program errors.
+Octokit is provided under the MIT License (https://en.wikipedia.org/wiki/MIT_License).